Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Related Work

-Under the context of space-time view synthesis, adding time parameters to static scene's representations is a straightforward implementation.
-Time conditioned warping fields \cite{pumarola2021d}, scene flow fields \cite{li2021neuralsceneflow} and colors \cite{li2021neural} are utilised in previous dynamic modeling methods.
+Under the context of space-time view synthesis, adding time parameters to the input of static scene's representations is a straightforward implementation.
+There are time-conditioned warping fields in \textit{D-NeRF21} \cite{pumarola2021d}, scene flow fields in \textit{NeuralFlow21} \cite{li2021neuralsceneflow} and radiance fields in \textit{Neural3DVideo21} \cite{li2022neural}.
 More specifically, \textit{D-NeRF21} \cite{pumarola2021d} added a time-conditioned deformation network to predict the time-dependent positional offsets to deform the canonical NeRF into a time-instance shape. \textit{NeuralFlow21}~\cite{li2021neuralsceneflow} used temporal photometric consistency to encourage the time-conditioned NeRF to be learned from monocular videos.
-Neural3DVideo21 \cite{li2021neural} also transformed NeRF into a space-time domain, and achieved frame-interpolation by interpolating time-encoded latent vectors.
+Neural3DVideo21 \cite{li2022neural} also transformed NeRF into a space-time domain, and achieved frame-interpolation by interpolating time latent vectors.
 However, the time-consuming rendering process of above NeRF-style methods limit their capabilities to real-time applications.
 Directly warping images to novel views according to depth is an efficient view-synthesis pipeline. \textit{DynSyn20}~\cite{yoon2020novel} combined multi-view and single-view depths to generate temporal consistent depths for dynamic views warping.
 However, their method has two drawbacks: first, it requires foreground masks that separate static and dynamic contents; second, their method can not handle occlusions well. \textit{3DMaskVol21}~\cite{lin2021deep} proposed a method of generating dynamic MPI with a 3D mask volume to alleviate artifacts around the integration boundary of background and instantaneous MPIs.
-Yet, their method requires two-step training, and requires background images.
+However, their method requires two-step training and background images.
 Thus, limiting their general capabilities.
-Compared with NeRF-style methods, \textit{DynSyn20} and \textit{3DMaskVol21}, our method is efficient on rendering, end-to-end trainable and compact on storage.
+Compared with NeRF-style methods, \textit{DynSyn20} and \textit{3DMaskVol21}, our method is efficient on rendering and compact on storage.